ostanton/TailsEngine/README.md

 - Additional States
     - Widgets
         - Buttons
+            - Some form of brush struct?
+Like the texture, rect to draw the texture in, 9-slice, etc.?
             - Focus support (keyboard & gamepad navigation)
                 - NavigationConfig class/struct?
 Defines which input mappings call each navigation, each navigation being an enum like in Unreal?
             - Mouse support